-Main mountain page photo: Pedra Partida Peak is the first one at left, highest point in the image.
+Main mountain page photo: Pedra Partida Peak is the middle reaching out the mist, highest point in the image.
 View from Pico do Selado summit at 2.083m.

 That’s the main problem.
 If you go by car, from Camanducaia there is a sand road to get up there.
 If you go by bus, from São Paulo or Rio take a bus to Camanducaia, south of Minas Gerais.
 From there 4 buses depart to the village daily.
 It is really cheap.
 If you lose the last bus, it’s better to spend the night at Camanducaia and leave in the morning.